sal55/langs/MDescr.md

 However programs which directly call functions like `__getmainargs` or `GetCommandLine` will see all inputs.

+### Entry point
+This will be the `main` function that must be located in either the lead module or the next one after that.
+(This allows the lead module to contain only project info.)

+The `main` name is special; it will automatically be exported.
+It should be a `proc` that takes no parameters and returns no result.

 ### Program Exit
 This can be done with any of these:
 ````